ChainSafe/chainbridge-docs/docs/local.md

 ## Start Local Chains

-The easiest way to get started is to use the below docker-compose snippet:
+The easiest way to get started is to use the below docker-compose snippet.
+This will start one geth instance and an instance of chainbridge-substrate-chain:
 ```yaml
 # Copyright 2020 ChainSafe Systems
 # SPDX-License-Identifier: LGPL-3.0-only